afk11/airtrack/docs/project-filter.md

   // FmsAltitude - the target altitude set on the aircrafts navigation int64 FmsAltitude = 61;

+  // HaveNavHeading - used to indicate that NavHeading is set bool HaveNavHeading = 65;
+  // NavHeading - heading set in navigation double NavHeading = 66;

   // HaveCategory - used to indicate that Category is set bool HaveCategory = 70;
   // Category - type of the transponder